jhoar/AmalgamatedHarmonics/README.md

 ### Credits and Thanks

+* SVG widgets adapted from the VCV Rack standard library provide by Grayscale
 * jeremywen for the neat quantisation code, saved me a great deal of time
 * The KlirrFaktor for his great video on building a sequencer: https://www.youtube.com/watch?v=RFyC4II1kRw